Graduate Tuition and Fees

-- Non-resident undergraduate international students entering Fall 2017 and later are assessed a $750 increased tuition per semester prorated according to tuition ranges in fall and spring.
-Non-resident undergraduate international students entering Fall 2016 through Summer 2017 are assessed a $500 increased tuition per semester prorated according to tuition ranges in fall and spring.
-In summer semesters, non-resident undergraduate international students are assessed the equivalent amount based on per credit hour tuition.
+- Non-resident undergraduate international students entering Fall 2017 and later are assessed a $750 increased tuition per semester in fall and spring prorated according to tuition ranges.
+Non-resident undergraduate international students entered prior to Fall 2017 are assessed a $500 increased tuition per semester in fall and spring prorated according to tuition ranges.
+In summer, the increased tuition is assessed according to per credit hour calculations.

 - Students who officially withdraw from the University by the first Wednesday of classes in the 4-week Summer Session 1 and the first Sunday of the 8 week Summer Session 2 will receive a full refund of tuition and fees.
-See https://registrar.uic.edu/financial_matters/refund_schedule.html for full the refund schedule.
+Refund Schedule for the full refund schedule.
 Assessed tuition, the service, and general fees are refunded on a pro-rata basis less $50 in a Campus Care Sudent Health Insurance Withdrawal Fee.